jaiswalchitransh/My-FIRST-HTML/README.md

 # MyFIRSTHTML

-This HTML code defines a personal website for Chitransh Jaiswal.
-The head section contains metadata, including the author's name, keywords, and a brief description of the website.
-The body of the webpage is divided into sections, presenting information about the author's profile, education, hobbies, licenses and certifications, and skills.
+This follows an HTML definition of a personal website for Chitransh Jaiswal.
+The head element incorporates a section of metadata which includes authorship, keywords, and summary of the website.
+Within the main part of the webpage, the blocks with the content dedicated to the author’s profile, education, hobbies, provided licenses and certificates, and skills are placed.

-The website includes images, tables, and lists to organize and display the content effectively.
-Hyperlinks are provided for each certification credential, enabling users to verify the author's accomplishments.
-The webpage is structured with header, main, and footer elements.
+A number of pictures, tables, and lists have been used on the website to present the content in the most efficient arrangement.
+Each of the certification credentials comes with hyperlinks, such that readers can link to the sites whose author attained the credentials.
+The use of header, main and footer will structure the webpage.

-The footer contains a horizontal rule and a hyperlink to the "Contact me" page.
-Overall, this HTML document serves as a professional profile, showcasing educational achievements, certifications, skills, and a means of contact.
+The footer consists of a hard return and a hypertext link leading to a “Contact me” page.
+Finally, the document presented here is meant to be an indication of a professional curriculum vitae indicating the level of education, certifications, skills, and contact information.